MikaelMayer/StringSolver/README.md

    /* Prints:
 	* the constant string 'convert ' + the first input
-	  + the constant string ' ' + the first input until [the end of the first word]
+	  + the constant string ' ' + the first input until the end of the first word
-	  + a 3-digit number incrementing starting at 1 continuing the first number in previous output
+	  + a 3-digit number from the first number in previous output
 	  + the constant string '.pdf'
 	*/
    println(Printer(c.solve().get))